Human immune system

 - Antigen Receptor - Some negative fingerprint.
 They are molecules that fit precisely with their alien antigens.
 These include BCR (antigenic B cell receptor), TCR (T cell antigen receptor) and immunoglobulins, or antibodies , which are essentially free-flowing antigenic receptors secreted in a large number of B lymphocytes.
 In the process of immune system maturation before birth, our organism creates a number of antigenic receptors that have the ability to recognize all possible and impossible foreign molecules.
 Receptors that react to their own molecules are destroyed during the ripening process.

-- MHC (main histocompatibility complex) - All body cells have the obligation to demonstrate on their surface a sufficiently high number of MHC I molecules with linked randomized chains of their internal proteins.
+- MHC (main histocompatibility complex) - All body cells are required to demonstrate on their surface a sufficiently high number of MHC I molecules with linked randomly selected chains of their internal proteins.
 It can be likened to a citizen's ID card with photos of the owner's internal peptides.
 If a cell presents foreign peptides, T C lymphocytes control apoptosis, and the affected cell still aids by piercing its wall with a special perforin poison.
-The same fate is encountered if it does not show sufficient MHC I, which is monitored by NK lymphocytes.
+The same fate is encountered if it does not show sufficient amounts of MHC I, which is monitored by NK lymphocytes.
 The MHC II molecule, on the other hand, is not a citizen's card, but a police file with criminal photographs.
 MHC II molecules carry professional immune cells on their surface.
-If a foreign peptide is captured in MHC II, it means that the affected immune cell is just handling its case.
+If a foreign peptide is captured in MHC II, it means that the respective immune cell just handles its case.

 - White blood cells (leukocytes) - Cellular police.
 They are divided into line guards (granulocytes) and specialists (lymphocytes).
 A particular type of leukocytes are monocytes, cellular garbage, who have a lot of work to do in the immune reaction.